Drew Shafer: Later life and death

 Shafer initially did not have any symptoms from his HIV.
 However, by 1987 he began to have skin troubles.
 Although he was able to take AZT, the drug did not help him and actually seemed to accelerate his decline.
 Unable to continue working, he officially retired from his job at Caterpillar.

 On September 29, 1989, Shafer collapsed and lost consciousness.
-His partner, Michael Pflger, called an ambulance, but the ambulance drivers refused to touch Shafer.
+His partner, Michael Pfleger, called an ambulance, but the ambulance drivers refused to touch Shafer.
 Pfleger physically moved Shafer to the back of the ambulance himself.
 At the hospital, Shafer received a blood transfusion and regained consciousness by the morning of September 30.
 However, his condition worsened that afternoon, and he died that evening with Pfleger at his side.

 Shafer was cremated, and his ashes were spread in the Rose Garden at Loose Park by his partner, parents, and several dozen friends and former members of the Phoenix Society.